We earn commissions if you shop through the links below. Read more

 Full-time

 Banks provide people with a safe place to stash their money and a potential source of financing, along with a slew of other services.
-After expanding nearly 30% in the years before the pandemic, the US bank industry is now worth more than $850 billion after returning to growth in 2022.
+After expanding 37.3% since 2022, the US bank industry is now worth more than $1.4 trillion.

 Starting a bank is no easy undertaking, but it could be a very lucrative venture, and now is a great time.
 But you’ll need to learn the ropes of entrepreneurialism before you jump in.
 Lucky for you, this step-by-step guide details all the business knowledge you’ll need to launch and run a successful bank.